-Maintaining Positive Spirits With Community Engagement During Quarantine Periods
+Maintaining Positive Spirits With Community Engagement in Isolation

-Social distancing, quarantine, isolation and senior living facility lock-downs are becoming the new norm.
-While these techniques protect our most vulnerable, they also isolate residents adding to stress, anxiety and boredom.
+Social distancing is becoming the new norm.
+While these techniques protect our most vulnerable, they also isolate residents, adding to stress, anxiety, and boredom.

 Most senior living communities host a number of talks, religious services, musical performances, and other fun and engaging activities.
 When there’s a threat of outbreak these activities are often suspended, preventing all residents – even those that are healthy – from experiencing the benefits these events provide.

 One of West Pond’s clients, a senior living community in Virginia, is using the flexibility and features of the West Pond MX-400CC Smart Headend system to deliver community content right to the resident’s room.
 Using a simple IP camera, focused on a set spot in the room (no camera operator needed) this facility can deliver pastoral programs, health and wellness talks from local doctors, and other resident-centered entertainment straight to residents’ rooms via their televisions.
-When live activities are not occurring, the private TV channel will resume normal activity.
+When live activities are not occurring, the private TV channel will resume the standard content such the daily activity calendar, weekly menus, birthdays, etc.

 West Pond’s engineering services creates robust, turn-key, private label solutions to fill gaps in this distributor’s product line.